-The eight books in Mick Herron‘s Slough House series are the best known of the sixteen novels he has written to date.
+The ten books in Mick Herron‘s Slough House series are the best known of the seventeen novels he has written to date.
 The series follows the screw-ups and misfits of Britain’s MI5 who have been warehoused at a location distant from the agency’s London headquarters and left in the charge of an irascible old former agent who wishes he were anywhere else.
 MI5, of course, is the country’s domestic intelligence agency, somewhat comparable to America’s FBI but without law enforcement powers.
 Herron brings them to life with humor (or is that humour?) and an accomplished novelist’s command of the thriller genre.

 Dead Lions, the second Slough House entry, won the prestigious Crime Writers’ Association Gold Dagger Award for the best crime novel by an author of any nationality, originally written in English, first published in the UK during the preceding year.